A computation of $THH_*(ku)$ using a gathered spectral sequence: Topological Hochschild homology of

-Getting back to the Brun spectral sequences, when looking at the bidegrees modulo $2p$, we see that the indecomposables also cannot support non-zero differentials in both the integral and $V(0)$ case, so that the two spectral sequences collapse.
-The modulo $p$ $E^\infty$-page has exactly the right rank over $\F_p$ to fit into a long exact sequence of the multiplication by $p$ for the integral $E^\infty$-page.
+Returning to the Brun spectral sequences, when looking at the bidegrees modulo $2p$, we see that the indecomposables also cannot support non-zero differentials in both the integral and $V(0)$ case, so that the two spectral sequences collapse.
+The modulo $p$ $E^\infty$-page has exactly the right rank over $\F_p$ to fit into a long exact sequence induced by multiplication by $p$ for the integral $E^\infty$-page.
 Having an extension in the integral spectral sequence would then mean that there is a non-zero differential in the modulo $p$ one.
-We conclude that there is no extension in the integral spectral sequence, and $(c)$ is proven.
-The modulo $p$ spectral sequence cannot have extensions, and we get $(d)$. \end{proof}
+We conclude that there is no extension in the integral spectral sequence, and claim 3 is proven.
+The modulo $p$ spectral sequence cannot have extensions, and we get claim 4. \end{proof}

 We can write the following two spectral sequences computing $\THH$ of $ku$ with coefficients in $ku/v_1$.
 The first one, \eqref{ss:uT}, is a truncated Bockstein spectral sequence:

 The second one, \eqref{ss:uTB}, is a Brun spectral sequence: